ersJava/game-store-invoice-service/README.md

 A simple service that allows CRUD operations for a video game store inventory system and creates an invoice for the order.

-Please see YAML for API documenation.
+Please see YAML for API documentation.

 ## Project Details